evanw/lightgl.js/README.md

 # lightgl.js

 This library makes it easier to quickly prototype WebGL applications.
 It's lower level than many other WebGL libraries and while it doesn't provide a scene graph, it re-implements OpenGL's modelview/projection matrix stack to provide similar functionality.
-It also re-introduces some built-in uniforms from GLSL, including `gl_Vertex` and `gl_ModelViewProjectionMatrix`.
+It also re-introduces some built-in uniforms from GLSL (such as `gl_Vertex` and `gl_ModelViewProjectionMatrix`) and OpenGL's immediate mode.

 ## Building the library